dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 4. Press F4 to display the Properties window.

-5. In the Properties window, change the dialog box’s Caption property to
+5. In the Properties window, change the dialog box's Caption property to

 Change Case.